Linear realization of SU(3) parity doublet model for octet baryons with bad diquark: Introduction

 \section{Introduction}

 The study of baryon masses and their chiral structure remains one of the fundamental challenges in hadron physics.
-While the traditional view attributes baryon masses primarily to spontaneous chiral symmetry breaking through quark condensates, recent lattice QCD studies have revealed the existence of chiral-invariant mass contributions that persist even at the chiral restoration point~\cite{Aarts:2015mma,Aarts:2017rrl,Aarts:2018glk}.
-This has motivated the development of parity doublet models (PDM) that incorporate both chiral-variant and chiral-invariant mass terms~\cite{Detar:1988kn, Jido:1998av, Jido:2001nt,Nagata:2008xf,Sasaki:2010bp, Gallas:2013ipa}.
+While the traditional view attributes baryon masses primarily to spontaneous chiral symmetry breaking through quark condensates, theoretical frameworks based on parity doublet structure that incorporate both chiral-variant and chiral-invariant mass terms have been developed to provide a more complete description of baryon properties~\cite{Detar:1988kn, Jido:1998av, Jido:2001nt, Nagata:2008xf, Sasaki:2010bp, Gallas:2013ipa}.
+This theoretical framework has received strong support from recent lattice QCD studies, which have revealed the existence of chiral-invariant mass contributions that persist even at the chiral restoration point~\cite{Aarts:2015mma, Aarts:2017rrl, Aarts:2018glk}.
+Furthermore, lattice QCD calculations of axial charges for negative-parity nucleon resonances have shown that $N^*(1535)$ has a remarkably small axial charge $g_A \sim \mathcal{O}(0.1)$, while $N^*(1650)$ exhibits $g_A \sim 0.5$, providing important insights into the chiral structure of excited baryons~\cite{Takahashi:2008fy}.

 In the context of three-flavor QCD, two main approaches have emerged for implementing chiral symmetry in effective models.
 The nonlinear realization, where pions appear as Nambu-Goldstone bosons with derivative couplings, has been extensively studied in the framework of chiral perturbation theory and various effective models~\cite{Weinberg:1968de,Bando:1987br,Buscher:1987qj,Gasser:1987zq,Coleman:1969sm,Callan:1969sn}.
 Several authors have developed $SU(3)$ chiral models with parity doublet structure using this nonlinear realization~\cite{Papazoglou:1998vr,Mishra:2003tr,Steinheimer:2011ea,Dexheimer:2012eu,Fraga:2023wtd}.
 While these models have achieved success in describing nuclear matter and the phase structure at finite density, they face inherent limitations when extended to energy scales approaching the chiral restoration region, where the derivative expansion becomes questionable.